luquelab/bioinformatics_mice_microbes/README.md

 This project performs comprehensive analysis on a set of DNA sequences.
 It includes sequence property exploration, translation to protein, multiple and pairwise alignments, phylogenetic tree construction, and BLAST functional annotation.

+Want more info?
+Visit our online page, which includes a tutorial: https://luquelab.github.io/bioinformatics_mice_microbes/

 Project Overview
 ----------------